Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 It is important that you have regular appointments, so the health of you and your baby can be checked.

-If you cannot come to an appointment with your community midwife, please call: 0116 258 4834
+If you cannot come to an appointment with your community midwife, please call the number below and select option 5.

-If you cannot come to a hospital appointment, please call the hospital antenatal clinic:
+If you cannot come to a hospital appointment, please call the number below and select option 2.

 During appointments, you and your baby’s health will be checked through, this will include: